Global Food Compliance

 Home / News / Details

 This article tracks and analyzes monthly data of China's rejected food imports throughout 2025.
-Latest update: On March 21, 2025, GACC published the list of non-compliant food products in February of 2025.
-A total of 267 batches of imported food from 40 countries/regions were rejected.
+Latest update: On February 2, 2026, General Administration of Customs of China (GACC) published the list of non-compliant food products in December of 2025.
+A total of 406 batches of imported food from 40 countries/regions were rejected.

 Editor's Note: This article tracks and analyzes monthly data of China's rejected food imports throughout 2025, as per the latest developments.
 Previous contents can be seen at the bottom of the article.